seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

 # **ESXi on KVM**

-## This is a set of scripts which will deploy a nested VMware environment onto an AWS EC2 baremetal server
+## Scripts which will deploy a nested VMware environment onto an AWS EC2 baremetal server

 # **Deployment Steps**